macwu1992/Sensor-Fusion-and-Nonlinear-Filtering/README.md

-# Sensor-Fusion-and-Nonlinear-Filtering-SSY345
+# Sensor-Fusion-and-Nonlinear-Filtering
-Repository for the course "Sensor Fusion and Nonlinear Filtering" - SSY345 at Chalmers University
+Repository for the course "Sensor Fusion and Nonlinear Filtering"

 ## Final Assignment: Orientation estimation of a cellphone using EKF and Sensor Fusion